30 The Aging Process Explained

 The sources for this cell damage are either endogenous (for example, due to free radical production during cell metabolism) or exogenous (for example, due to external sources such as overnutrition, sun exposure, smoking, and excessive alcohol consumption).
 The constant attempts to repair this ongoing damage to cells and DNA exhaust the molecular mechanisms over time, and eventually errors are made.
 It is like a car you drive for 10 years; the components of the motor will experience wear and tear.
 Material weakens, and at one point breaks down.

 Damage to the inner mitochondrial membrane leads to alterations in the function of the electron transport chain.
-Damage to other mitochondria membranes leads to a reduction in transport of critical metabolites, such as fatty acids, pyruvate, NADH+H into mitochondria.
+Damage to other mitochondria membranes leads to a reduction in transport of critical metabolites, such as fatty acids, pyruvate, NADH+H+ into mitochondria.

-DNA Damage: the DNA has now experienced 60-80 years of damage and repair.
+The DNA has now experienced 60-80 years of damage and repair.
 Some of those repairs were not successful.
 Mistakes while copying the DNA or the epigenome are carried forward to the daughter cells during further cell divisions.

-Damaged organelles, misfolded proteins, impaired disposal of cellular garbage, and increasing amounts of neoplastic cells due to cellular aging all trigger the innate immune system.
+Damaged organelles, misfolded proteins, impaired disposal of cellular garbage, and increasing amounts of neoplastic cells and dying cells all trigger the innate immune system.
 Recall that the innate immune system is always triggered if a molecule is detected that should not be there.
-Chronic inflammation increases.
-This process is dubbed inflammaging, and can be determined by measuring the increased proinflammatory cytokines in the blood.
+The age-related systemic inflammation is called inflammaging can be determined by measuring the increased proinflammatory cytokines in the blood.

 Glucotoxicity and Lipotoxicity Accelerate Cellular Aging

-In module one, you learned that certain conditions (metabolic syndrome, insulin resistance, T2D, and CVD) often come with elevated free fatty acid and glucose blood concentrations.
-Both elevated fatty acids and glucose are toxic to cells, but what exactly does “glucotoxic” and “lipotoxic” mean?
+In module one, you learned that metabolic syndrome, insulin resistance, T2D, and CVD often come with elevated free fatty acid and glucose blood concentrations.
+Both are toxic to cells, but what exactly does “glucotoxic” and “lipotoxic” mean?

-An overabundance of glucose and free fatty acids leads to over fueling of the mitochondria.
-Since reactive oxygen species (ROS) are a byproduct of mitochondrial metabolism, increased amounts of ROS are formed.
-This overabundance will also trigger the rerouting of free fatty acids and glucose to alternative metabolic pathways, accumulating products that add to the cellular stress.
-Lastly, both ectopic fat and glycosylated proteins form, and further contribute to cellular stress.
+Overfueling will also trigger the rerouting of free fatty acids and glucose to alternative metabolic pathways, accumulating products that add to the cellular stress.
+Lastly, both ectopic fat and glycosylated proteins (advanced glycation products or AGEs) form, and further contribute to cellular stress.
+Organ function will decline.
+In susceptible individuals AGEs will fuel the progression of type-2 diabetes.

 Genetic Predisposition and Lifestyle Choices Interact to Accelerate or Slow Aging